-Note: On mobile GPUs, the depth buffer and stencil buffer are two separate buffer with 24-bit for the depth buffer and 8bit for the stencil buffer.
+On mobile GPUs, the depth buffer and stencil buffer are two separate buffers with 24-bit for the depth buffer and 8bit for the stencil buffer.
 They are not combined in one buffer unlike on desktop platforms where the buffers are combined into one 32-bit buffer utilizing 24-bit for the depth buffer and 8-bit for the stencil buffer.

 Tip: Control the resolution of your application and maybe even expose it so your user can reduce the resolution if they want to save battery life.

 Use the Screen.SetResolution command to reduce default resolution and get performance back without losing quality.

 Note: Setting the resolution to half of the native resolution might not always yield a positive effect on the visual fidelity.